 Other Debt Investments

-Other common debt investments include tax liens, real estate contracts, car loan notes, and owner-financed mortgages, according to "Invest in Debt."
+Other common debt investments include tax liens, real estate contracts, car loan notes, and owner-financed mortgages.
 A pawn shop is also labeled a debt investment as is any investment set up with a promise of future cash flow in exchange for a purchase of a debt instrument in the current market.

 Unique Characteristics of Debt Investments

 Debt investments are often considered unconventional by people that consider investing to mean buying equities or other conventional profit-generating investments.
 When entering the debt investment arena, it is a good idea to learn from veterans in the industry and to start conservatively.